brentgroves/repsys/research/m_z/virtualization/networking/firewalls/iptables_nft/port_forwarding/research21_to_k8sgw2/research21_to_k8sgw2.md

 # nat: This table is consulted when a packet that creates a new connection is encountered.
 It consists of three built-ins: PREROUTING (for altering packets as soon as they come in), OUTPUT (for altering locally-generated packets before routing), and POSTROUTING (for altering packets as they are about to go out).
 ```

-## start here

 The idea is to apply the same rules as we did to forward packets to namespaces to forward packets to a web service on a different host.
+We are doing this backwards starting with the postrouting rule.

 ```bash
 iptables -t nat -A POSTROUTING -s 10.188.50.0/24 -o enp0s25 -j MASQUERADE